My Counseling Approach

 • Release what is outside your control

-• Develop a more compassionate and empowering relationship with yourself
+• Develop a more secure and compassionate relationship with yourself

-• Start with Counseling if you’re unsure where to begin or want general support and skill-building
+• Start with Counseling if you’re unsure where to begin or want support with emotional awareness, relationships, or life stress

 • Consider EMDR if past experiences or trauma feel unresolved or continue to affect you